peter1357908/cosc-60-final-project/Protocol.md

 *  File-transfer - "0x1111"
 *  Indication of error - "0x0000"

-Where "ID" is a unique/random message id so messages are not repeated.
-Nodes store these ID's in a regularly cleared cache (every 6 hrs, perhaps) so that if they can ignore/drop a duplicate message.

-Where "Message Length" is the length of the packet, except when the message type is a file-transfer, in which case it is the total number of fragments that make up the file.
+Where "Message Length" is the length of the `value` part of the message (depends on the message type).

-The "IPv4" address is the address of the initial creator of the message, i.e. the node posting new info or requesting info.
+The "Source IPv4" address is the address of the initial creator of the message, in case the message needs to be forwarded.

-Here, "Value" is a function-specific field which can be longer than 4 bytes.
+"Value" is a function-specific field with arbitrary length.

 ## Types of Messages

 ### Requests:

 * Request to join the network - "0x000a"
-* Request for a supernode's neighbor list - "0x000b"
+* Request for a supernode's supernode list - "0x000b"
 * Request for a supernode's Local-DHT - "0x000c"
 * Request for a file-transfer - "0x000d"